Levi Strauss & Co.: Current products

 As of 2019, Levi's are made in many developing countries, including Bangladesh, India, Egypt, Lesotho, Sri Lanka, Vietnam, Indonesia, and Mexico.
 Some top-end styles in the "Levi's Premium" and "Levi's Vintage Clothing" lines are produced in the United States.

 In addition to jeans, Levi's sells a full line of shirts, jackets, sweaters, underwear, socks, eyeglasses, accessories, dresses, skirts, and leather products.
 All jeans and pants are categorized by fit – skinny, slim, straight, bootcut, taper, relaxed, flare, and "big & tall" – identified by trademarked three-digit numbers.
 The 501, the company's original modern design, is available in styles for both men and women.
 The rest of the 500 series is designed for men, and the 300, 400, 700, and 800 series for women.

+FIFA World Cup

+Levi's Stadium temporarily rebranded as "San Francisco Bay Area Stadium" during the 2026 FIFA World Cup in accordance with FIFA sponsorship regulations.

+In June 2026, during the 2026 FIFA World Cup, FIFA required non-sponsor corporate branding to be removed from host stadiums.
+As a result, Levi's Stadium was temporarily renamed "San Francisco Bay Area Stadium" and its Levi's branding was covered.
+Levi Strauss & Co. responded by incorporating the obscured logo into a social media marketing campaign, using the situation as a branding opportunity.

+Following the rebranding of World Cup venues, Levi Strauss & Co. temporarily changed its profile image on social media to resemble the covered logo displayed at Levi's Stadium.
+The change drew media attention as part of the company's response to FIFA's sponsorship and branding regulations for tournament venues.